-Avaya To Demonstrate Transformative AI Capabilities On Operations And Experiences At GITEX Global 2023
+Avaya to Demonstrate Transformative AI Capabilities on Operations and Experiences at GITEX Global 2023

+(MENAFN- Golin Mena) Avaya to showcase a range of use cases that highlight transformative AI capabilities in delivering outstanding customer and employee experiences across the customer journey

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Avaya , a global leader in customer experience solutions, today announced its participation at the 2023 edition of GITEX Global , where the company will illustrate how organizations can choose their own journey to delivering AI-powered customer experiences.
+Dubai, United Arab Emirates – September 19, 2023 – Avaya, a global leader in customer experience solutions, today announced its participation at the 2023 edition of GITEX Global, where the company will illustrate how organizations can choose their own journey to delivering AI-powered customer experiences.

 Avaya’s major presence at GITEX Global will showcase a range of vertical-specific use cases that highlight the power of artificial intelligence (AI) in delivering outstanding experiences across the customer journey.